rajendragosavi/service-catalog/README.md

 <img width="666" alt="Screenshot 2024-06-25 at 6 03 35 PM" src="https://github.com/rajendragosavi/service-catalog/assets/36725053/6629b6fd-5112-4cf7-a354-c9d4f81b4bdf">

-We have our backend service exposes APIs (add link to APIs doc) to outside world.
+We have our backend service exposes APIs to clients which can be any frontend or any REST client.
+Upon receiving a request, corresponding web handler interacts with database to return the results

 **SQL v/s NoSQL**

-We are using postgres database to store the service details.
+We are using postgres database which is a relational database to store the service details.

 **Why  ?**

 There few reasons why we have chosen the SQL for this case :

-1. The service data is a well defined strctured data and also if in future even if we add more features/tables etc we can easily build relationships with mulitple tables. this will still be a good choice to build robust and consistent queries.
+1. The service object which we are dealing with is a well defined strctured data also if in future even if we add more features/tables we can easily build relationships with mulitple tables.
+This is classic use case for relational database.

-2. This CRUD APIs are classic use cases for - relational databases where data consistency and ACID transactions are critical.
+2. This CRUD APIs are ideal use cases for - relational databases where data consistency and ACID transactions are critical.

 ### Code Overview